Faactos/Real-Time-Object-Detection-For-Visually-Impaired/README.md

 8.Overall, the social impact of this project extends beyond the individuals directly benefiting from the technology, influencing attitudes, policies, and practices to create a more inclusive and equitable society for people of all abilities.

-🔗BUILT WITH
+## 🔗BUILT WITH🦾

 The social impact of a project like real-time object detection for the visually impaired using YOLO (You Only Look Once) is profound and multifaceted.
 Here are some key aspects of its social impact:
  Enhanced Independence: By providing real-time auditory feedback about their surroundings, the visually impaired gain increased independence in navigating their environment.
 This technology enables them to identify and avoid obstacles, locate objects, and safely maneuver through various spaces with greater confidence.
  Improved Safety: The ability to detect obstacles and hazards in real-time significantly enhances the safety of visually impaired individuals, reducing the risk of accidents and injuries.
 This technology can alert users to potential dangers such as oncoming vehicles, obstacles on sidewalks, or changes in terrain.

 Greater Inclusion: Access to technology that facilitates independent navigation promotes greater inclusion of visually impaired individuals in various aspects of society.
 It enables them to participate more fully in activities such as commuting, shopping, socializing, and accessing public spaces.